 Cycle 3 September 20, 2019 - Thriving Neighborhoods

 In other Travelers locations, we support employee-driven initiatives that provide our colleagues an opportunity to support their local communities through volunteerism.
-For that reason, we work with our employees to identify key organizations in their communities and do not accept unsolicited applications outside of Connecticut and Minnesota.
+For that reason, we work with our employees to identify key organizations in their communities and do not accept unsolicited applications outside of Hartford, Connecticut, and St. Paul, Minnesota.